 If you're planning to create a loop hike, especially in the summer, I would definitely hike up Rainbow Falls Trail and then descend via Bullhead.

-The Rainbow Falls Trail begins near the southwest corner of the parking lot.
+The Rainbow Falls Trail begins near the southeast corner of the parking lot.
 Over the course of the first two-thirds of a mile you'll climb steadily across a boulder-strewn pathway, while LeConte Creek cascades down the mountain on your right.
 There are many opportunities for some great picnic sites along this portion of the route.